• Features

 Eddie Anderson, the Black Film Star Created by Radio

-by Kathryn Fuller-Seeley
+By Kathryn Fuller-Seeley

 In December 1939 Academy Award nominated, African American actress Hattie McDaniel was barred from attending the premiere of Gone with the Wind in Atlanta, Georgia because of her race Just four months later, a quite different scenario played out in New York City.
 In April 1940, the first elaborate premiere of a Hollywood studio-produced film was held in Harlem, the cultural capital of black America.
 Paramount Studios sponsored two simultaneous world premieres of Buck Benny Rides Again, a movie which, in every way but actual billing, co-starred American network radio’s premiere comedy star, Jack Benny, and his radio valet and butler, Eddie “Rochester” Anderson.
 One gala was held at the studio’s flagship theater, the Paramount, in midtown Manhattan.
 The other was held at the Loew’s Victoria Theater on 125th Street, in the heart of Harlem.
 In a most unusual move in an industry that limited roles for African-American performers to tiny, often uncredited parts as servants, Paramount also aggressively promoted the film’s surprise, break-out co-star, African American actor Anderson.